gobstones/gobstones-guidelines/sections/coding-standards.md

 https://docs.github.com/en/get-started/quickstart/github-flow
 The only exception is that merging of branches is done by the Technical Committee.

+Document all your code using Typedoc, and generate the documentation.

 Please follow this conventions for filenames:
  * Names should be descriptive and be in english
  * All lowercase with kebab-case should be used for filenames, with no spaces